aaronalonsotorrens/LoCo-recipe-finder/README.md

 The website will be structured with the following design considerations.

-* The user will be welcomed to the CLI (Command Line Interface) with a welcome message.
+* The user will be greeted by a welcome message in the CLI (Command Line Interface).
-* The user will be asked for enter one of the following options displayed on the main menu.
+* A menu will be displayed, prompting the user to choose an option.
-* If they weish to find a recipe they will asked to decide on a flavour profile (Salty/sweet).
+* If the user chooses to find a recipe:
+  * They will select a flavor preference (salty or sweet).
-* As a result a list of ingredients will show, from which the user can pick.
+  * A list of relevant ingredients will be displayed for selection.
-* This will be followed by a showing a list of recipes containing that ingredients.
+  * Recipes containing the chosen ingredient will be shown, along with any remaining ingredients needed.
-* The user will then get the chance to decide if they wish to repeat the process with a new ingredient or exit.
+  * The user will be asked if they want to search for another recipe or return to the main menu.
-* If the customer wishes to add a new recipe instead, they will asked to add the name of the recipe.
+* If the user chooses to add a new recipe:
-* Followed by its flavour profile.
-* Finally they will be asked to add a list of ingredients within that recipe.
+  * They will be prompted to enter the recipe name, flavor profile, and list of ingredients.
-* The user will be thanked for adding a recipe and they will return to the main menu.
+  * A confirmation message will be displayed, thanking them for their contribution.
-* If the user wishes to exit instead, they will recieve a prompt to make confirm that decision and if they do wish them goodbye.
-If they answer no they will go back to the main menu.
+* If the user opts to exit, they will receive a goodbye message.

 ### Skeleton

-The website will contain a simple interface that immediately welcomes the customers and takes them through the process with minimal inputs.

-Aesthetically the page will be clean with no images, with some basic colours on some sections to guide the eye of the user across the code.

-Should the user make an error whilst navigating through the system, a message will appear guiding them and allowing them to repeat their input.
+The interface is designed to be simple and clean for an optimal user experience.
+Key features include:

+* Minimal inputs for seamless navigation.
+* A clean aesthetic with basic colors (yellow, blue, green, red) to highlight important information.
+* User-friendly error messages that guide users to correct mistakes.

 #### Flowchart

-A flowchart outlining the customer journey has been created using Lucidchart, The final application may contain higher level of detail.
+A flowchart outlining the customer journey has been created using Lucidchart.
+The final application may contain higher level of detail.

 <p align="center">
     <img src="./assets/images/Lucidchart.png" alt="Lucidchart"/>